 A sub-group of the task force was also established to develop a code of ethics for certification.
 This group, chaired by Dr. Keegan Nichols, NASPA Professional Standards Division, also consisted of student affairs administrators and educators, graduate preparation faculty, and professional association representatives.

-Over 115 subject matter experts appointed by ACUHO-I, ACUI, AFA, ASCA, NACA, NASPA, and NIRSA are currently working with a psychometrician to develop the core and speciality area certification assessments.
+Over 115 subject matter experts appointed by ACUHO-I, ACUI, AFA, ASCA, NACA, NASPA, and NIRSA worked with a psychometrician to develop the core and speciality area certification assessments, and determine passing score for each.

 What is certification?